giangvo200837/Kwel---Spotwelder-Supercapacitor/README.md

 # Supercapacitor Spot Welder – DIY & Fully Adjustable

-This DIY supercapacitor spot welder is designed for use with two or three pairs of Nippon Chemi-Con 1400F 2.5V capacitors connected in series.
+This spot welder is a small project designed for use with two or three pairs of Nippon Chemi-Con 1400F 2.5V capacitors connected in series.
 The circuit features a dual-pulse control system with adjustable timing and setting memory, ensuring precise and reliable welds.
 # Key Features:
 - Using PIC18 Microcontroller.
 - Integrated LM2596 CC 2A Charger.